 - The popular image of quite a few historic queens was shaped according to this trope, often in the form of Historical Villain Upgrade.
 In France, for instance, Isabeau of Bavaria (consort of Charles VI the Mad) was sometimes portrayed as a scheming adultress who betrayed France by persuading her husband to accept the humiliating Treatey of Troyes during the Hundred Years' War.
 Catherine of Medici, consort of Henry II and mother of three kings of France, was (unjustly) suspected of poisoning several of her enemies and of masterminding the Bartholomew's Night massacre.
 Marie-Antoinette, despised as "l'Autrichienne" was widely believed to be uncaring about the sufferings of the poor (with the fabricated quote "let them eat cake"), a sexual deviate and also the real power behind the throne, while she actually had little or no influence on Louis XVI's policies.

-- Isabella of France, known as the She-Wolf of France, was a mix of this and a Badass Princess.
+- Isabella of France, known as the She-Wolf of France, was a true warrior-queen.
 Living for years as a pious and dutiful queen consort to Edward II of England, she finally got fed up with his constant promotion of his favorites and his general incompetency.
 She left the country, gathered her own troops and her own lover, Roger Mortimer, and invaded England.
 She quickly had her opponents murdered—one had his head brought to her—and then brutally executed her husband's favorite Hugh Despenser.
 She then deposed her husband and placed her son, Edward III, on the throne and acted as regent.
 To round out the saga, she then had her husband secretly killed, in a legendarily horrific manner.

 - Mary Queen of Scots was legitimately the Queen of Scotland (until being forced to abdicate, following her husbands death, possibly murder) but claimed to be the rightful heir to the British throne (as did many English Catholics, including those behind a rebellion called the Rising in the North).
 After being implicated in the Babington Plot to assassinate Queen Elizabeth, she was convicted of treason and executed.